Successful Implementation of Decentralized Reuse and Treatment Systems

-Water supply diversification is a key consideration in the development of reliable and sustainable water supplies.
-The use of reclaimed water is common in some regions, usually through centralized treatment facilities.
-When considering new systems or the expansion of existing systems, integrating decentralized reuse can be a powerful means of achieving reliability and sustainability.
-The objectives of this project are to create a tool that captures the experiences of utilities that employ different kinds of decentralized reuse systems, and to identify information gaps and research needs.
-This research will improve utilities' ability to consider decentralized water reuse as an option in future water resource management planning.
+The use of reclaimed water is common in some regions—usually through centralized treatment facilities.
+When considering new systems or the expansion of existing systems, integrating decentralized reuse can be a powerful means of achieving reliability and sustainability beyond water supply diversification.
+The objectives of this project are to synthesize the best practices and create a supporting tool that captures the experiences of utilities that employ different kinds of decentralized reuse systems and to identify information gaps and research needs.
+The results of this research can improve utilities' abilities to consider decentralized water reuse as an option for future water resource management planning.